 Calling all art lovers!
-If you need drinks post exhibition, show or art month in Hong Kong, these are the bars you need to hit
+If you need drinks post exhibition these are the art bars in Hong Kong you need to hit

 We love enjoying a tipple at our fave gin bars and catching the views from the best rooftop bars in Hong Kong, but when we’re in a highbrow mood, we’ll switch the dive bars for these art bars in Hong Kong.
 Whether you’re a fan of Duchamp or Damien Hirst, there’s something for everyone at these cool spots across town.